Contents

 What do the funds invest in?

-Mercia’s Northern VCT funds invest across a range of innovative sectors from Life Science through to Software and Consumer, providing investors access to unique opportunities, Whilst investment into SMEs does carry a degree of risk, as is the nature of all early stage investment, it also offers high rewards for those seeking a high-risk, high-reward profile.
+Mercia’s Northern VCT funds invest across a range of innovative sectors from Life Science through to Software and Consumer, providing investors access to unique opportunities.
+As the nature of all early-stage investments means that there is a higher risk of failure and potential loss of capital, but they may offer higher rewards.

 You can invest up to £200,000 into VCT funds in any tax year.
 The Northern VCT Funds which Mercia manages has a minimum £6,000 investment level.